-This February we're taking our Critique Surgeries to Walsall Art Gallery.
+This February we're taking our Critique Surgeries to The New Art Gallery Walsall.
 Come along and get informal advice on your career and work during 30-minute one-to-one sessions with experts in the industry.
 This month we welcome artist and writer Anthony Luvera, independent producer and co-founder of Grain Photography Hub Nicola Shipley, founder and owner of Argentea Gallery Jennie Anderson, alongside Redeye's Director Paul Herrmann.

 Who is it for?